buerokratt/Ruuter/samples/general/max-recursions.md

 #### Second example

-In this case get_step has again executions limit 5.
+In this case get_step has again max recursions 5.
 The difference is that now there are 3 steps in a loop (assign_step, get_step and post_step).
 These 3 steps will be executed 5 times and when it is done, next step outside the loop will be executed, which in this case is return_step.
 ```
 assign_step: